EnzymeAD/rustbook/src/Debugging.md

 The final goal here is to reproduce your bug in the Enzyme [compiler explorer](https://enzyme.mit.edu/explorer/), in order to create a bug report in the [Enzyme core](https://github.com/EnzymeAD/Enzyme/issues) repository.

-We have an environment variable called `ENZYME_OPT` to help with this.
+We have an environment variable called `OPT` to help with this.
 It will print the whole LLVM-IR module, along with dummy functions called `enzyme_opt_dbg_helper_<i>`.
 A potential workflow on Linux could look like:

-`cargo clean && ENZYME_OPT=1 cargo +enzyme build &> out.ll`
+`RUSTFLAGS="-Z autodiff=OPT" cargo +enzyme build --release &> out.ll`
 This also captures a few warnings and info messages above and below your module.
 Open out.ll and remove every line above `; ModuleID = <SomeHash>` and every line below the last DILocation, e.g. below `!43760 = !DILocation(line: 297, column: 5, scope: !43746)`.
 The actual numbers will depend on your code.